Online Graph Learning in Dynamic Environments: Conclusion

 \section{Conclusion}

-In this paper, a framework of online learning time-varying graphs with dynamic priors is proposed.
-Where no priors are available, we use history data to predict evolution of dynamic graphs.
+In this paper, a framework of learning graphs in an online fashion with dynamic priors is proposed.
+Where no priors are available, we use a data-driven method to predict evolution of dynamic graphs.
 Theoretical analysis illustrates that our online algorithm is able to reach sublinear dynamic regret bound.
 Experimental results show the superiority of our method.